3/18/2021

 His advice to other Veterans who are thinking about becoming entrepreneurs is, “do it because you are already equipped with many of the necessary skills from your experience in the military that will help you succeed as an entrepreneur, and you should reach out to other Veterans who have come before you for assistance and mentorship throughout your entrepreneurial journey.”
 Veterans are underrepresented in the entrepreneur population and Jay would love to see more Veterans thrive as entrepreneurs.

-Jay is most excited to make homeowners happy and use technology to enable homeowner happiness in ways others haven’t.
-He is also excited to build a culture at Bundl Home that is centered around employee empowerment and ownership.
+Jay is most excited to make homeowners happy.
+He is also excited to build a culture at Bundl Home that is centered around employee empowerment.
 At Bundl Home, he wants employees to show up every day caring about the homeowner experience.
 His role as a leader is to equip employees with the tools and resources they need in order to make that happen.